aiforhumans/AI_framework/README.md

 # LLM Testing Interface

-Python-based FastAPI backend with a minimal web UI for testing local LLM models.
+Python-based FastAPI backend with a minimal web UI for testing local LLM models and agent-style behaviors.

 Current implementation uses **LM Studio** as the local LLM runtime via its OpenAI-compatible HTTP API.